WASHINGTON, D.C. — Public confidence in the COVID-19 vaccination development process is of utmost importance, according to Rep. Anna Eshoo.

 “The FDA’s approach to COVID vaccines is part of a well-developed system of independent checks that have been put in place over decades to build a reliable and robust infrastructure for ensuring vaccine safety and effectiveness,” he said.

-Subcommittee Chairwoman Rep. Diana DeGette (D-Colorado) asked McClellan if he believed the proper guardrails were in place to prevent political tampering.
+Subcommittee Chairwoman Rep. Diana DeGette (D-Colo.) asked McClellan if he believed the proper guardrails were in place to prevent political tampering.

 “I do and it’s not just me,” he said.
 “Yesterday, seven former FDA commissioners, (who served) over the last three decades and five administrations, all said the same thing.
 This is a very robust process that is hard for any political influence to disrupt.”